fbpx

 The most important part is to edit your gradient.
 This can be done by clicking on the gradient editor box.
 A new window will be revealed with a handful of gradient presets to apply to your text.

-If none of the preset options float your boat, then making your very own custom gradient can also be done.
-Looking at the gradient bar, you’ll see color swatches at different points along the gradient.
+If none of the preset options work for your project, then you can make your own custom gradient.
+You’ll see color swatches at different points along the gradient bar.
 These swatches can be adjusted and moved to change the look of your gradient.

 To add additional colors, click anywhere along the gradient bar to add additional swatches.
 Once again, you can further edit the colors by double-clicking on any of the new swatches you create.
 I’d highly recommend looking at this post to help you get the most out of the gradient editor in Photoshop.